14 best places to go paddleboarding in Cornwall

 River Fowey Paddleboarding in Cornwall

-The mouth of the River Fowey is one of the best places to go paddleboarding in Cornwall – not least because of the local birdlife.
-It’s a twitcher’s paradise and a designated Area of Outstanding Natural Beauty.
+In my opinion, the mouth of the River Fowey is one of the best places to go paddleboarding in Cornwall – not least because of the local birdlife.

-Eagle-eyed types may be fortunate enough to spot a kingfisher.
 On a more practical level, there’s a car park across from Ferryside, Daphne Du Maurier’s former residence.

 As well as feathered species – particularly wading birds – you may also spy pretty local flora here during spring and summer.
-Add secluded coves, pristine sands and secret caves into the mix and you’ve got one of the finest spots for Cornwall paddleboarding.

 9. Wacker Quay, Torpoint, South East Cornwall